ORNL/cpp-proposals-pub/D1674/evolving-from-blas.md

 the same layout as their parent matrix.
 Algorithms on submatrices may thus always assume contiguous access along one dimension.

+## Taking stock

+Thus far, we have outlined the development of a generic C++ "BLAS wrapper" that takes `basic_mdspan`.
+The library would call into the BLAS (C or Fortran) for layouts and data types for which that is possible, and has fall-back implementations for other layouts and data types.
+We have also gradually adapted BLAS idioms to C++.
+For example, we talked about imitating the C++ Standard Algorithms with respect to function argument aliasing, and how that relates to the `alpha=0` and `beta=0` special cases for BLAS functions like matrix-matrix multiply.

+Recall that we are arguing for inclusion of linear algebra in the C++ Standard Library.
+If the above interface were in the Standard, vendors could optimize it without much effort, just by calling their existing BLAS implementation, at least for the matrix and vector element types that the BLAS supports.
+The C++ library would also give vendors the opportunity to optimize for other element types, or even to drop the external BLAS library requirement.
+For example, it's possible to write a portable implementation of dense matrix-matrix multiply directly to a matrix abstraction like `basic_mdspan`, and still get performance approaching that of a fully optimized vendor-implemented BLAS library.
+That was already possible given the state of C++ compiler optimization 20 years ago; see e.g., Siek and Lumsdaine 1998.
+The authors would be ecstatic to have a product like this available in the Standard Library.

 ## Some remaining performance issues

-Suppose that at this point, you have a generic C++ BLAS wrapper that takes `basic_mdspan`.
-It calls into the BLAS (C or Fortran) for layouts and data types for which that is possible, and has fall-back implementations for other layouts and data types.
-Our developer could even get rid of the BLAS library without losing functionality.
-One could write an implementation of BLAS 3 operations, like dense matrix-matrix multiply, directly to a matrix abstraction like `basic_mdspan`, and still get performance comparable with that of a fully optimized vendor-implemented BLAS library.
-That was already possible given the state of C++ compiler optimization 20 years ago;
-see e.g., [^4].

-The authors would be ecstatic to have a product like this available in the Standard Library.
-Nevertheless, some developers would encounter performance issues that relate to limitations in the design of the BLAS' interface itself.
+Some C++ developers using a BLAS wrapper would encounter performance issues that relate to limitations in the design of the BLAS' interface itself.
 Here are three such issues:

 1. It is not optimized for tiny matrices and vectors.